followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/columns/calculateSortValue.md

         @ViewChild(DxTreeListComponent) treeList: DxTreeListComponent;
         customSortingFunction (rowData) {
             if (rowData.Position == "CEO")
-                return this.treeList.instance.columnOption('Position', 'sortOrder') == 'asc' ? "aaa" : "zzz"; // CEOs are always displayed at the top else
+                return this.sortOrder == 'asc' ? "aaa" : "zzz"; // CEOs are always displayed at the top
+            else
                 return rowData.Position; // Others are sorted as usual }